kent-rasmussen/azt/ROADMAP.md

 ## release stoppers
 - decent debugging information on play problems
-- blipping on wait window
+- check on wait window in verifyT

 ## In Process (fix)
 - add ps button to makenoboard